opalmedapps/opal-app/THIRDPARTY.md

 ### Notes

-We make use of the Web Font + CSS version.
+We make use of the SVG+JS method.

 ## @havesource/cordova-plugin-push